Dracaena Janet Craig Plant Care [GUIDE]

 Janet Craig Dracaena Watering Guide and Requirements

 Stay away from adding perlite on Dracaenas because of fluoride problems that build up.
-Fluoride shows up on Dracaenas as brown tips or burn.
+Fluoride shows up on Dracaenas as brown tips or burns.
 Fluoride is great for teeth but not for Dracaenas.

 More on Dracaena Care:

-NOTE: It is recommended to allow tap water to sit for 24 hours before use to allow and chemicals to dissipate.
-Better yet, use distilled water or rain water for watering your Dracaena.
+NOTE: It is recommended to allow tap water to sit for 24 hours before use to allow chemicals to dissipate.
+Better yet, use distilled water or rainwater for watering your Dracaena.

 Janet Craig is an excellent candidate for self-watering indoor planters.